 Top 10 things to do on Marathon Week

 Look back over all you have achieved in the last few months.
 Remember all the obstacles you have overcome.
 Think of all the runs you didn’t think you would do – but you did.
 You have trained well for the marathon, stop doubting yourself.
 Trust the Training.

 Think about everything you will need for the weekend race.
 Write out a list of the breakfast food, the race food, the pre race dinner food, everything you need to get into your kitchen before the weekend.
 Remember hydration early in the week too.
 Don’t leave it til the race morning.

 3. Create a checklist of everything you need on race day

 Avoid the anxiety of thinking you have forgotten something.
 Take 20 mins to write down everything you need to bring with you on marathon day.
 Make a list, review it each day, and ensure you have everything you need.

 4. Visualise your race

 Train like an elite athlete and use this week to get your head in the race zone.
-Picture your race morning, your starting pace, your route along the marathon course and your finish line smile.
+Picture your race morning, your route along the marathon course and your finish line smile.
 Repeat this daily until your actually believe you can do it.

 5. Organise your Supporters